OrcaBus/service-bclconvert-manager/docs/operation/SOP/PM.BCM.1/PM.BCM.1-AddSqsToNotificationsChannel.md

 ## Overview

 This document outlines the steps to add an Amazon SQS (Simple Queue Service) queue to an ICAv2 Project.
-The SQS target may be a executor such as a lambda or step function, or a relayer such as an Event Bus.
+The SQS target may be an executor such as a lambda or step function, or a relayer such as an Event Bus.

 In the case of the BCLConvert Manager, we directly forward the SQS target to the Step Function for handling.